A Legacy of Lasers and Laser Fusion Pioneers

 “(John Nuckolls) has always been an intellectual leader who thinks outside the box.
 He never even knew there was a box.
 He embodies the way the Laboratory takes on problems.”

-—LLNL Director Bill Goldstein
+—Former LLNL Director Bill Goldstein

-Following the lead of visionaries like John Nuckolls, Ray Kidder, John Foster, John Emmett, Carl Haussman, and John Lindl, the Lab’s laser scientists and engineers have constructed a series of record-setting lasers.
+Following the lead of visionaries like John Nuckolls, Ray Kidder, John Foster, John Emmett, and Carl Haussman, the Lab’s laser scientists and engineers have constructed a series of record-setting lasers.
 These groundbreaking technologies—from the single-beam, 10-joule Janus laser in 1974 to today’s 192-beam, two-megajoule National Ignition Facility—have been applied to Laboratory mission areas ranging from stockpile stewardship and national security to Discovery Science, energy security, and national competitiveness, while attracting a steady stream of world-class inventors and innovators.

 More Information